ashlinaronin/portland-naacp/README.md

 6. Navigate to the wp-content/themes folder on your computer (on my Mac, the address is /Users/ashlinaronin/Local Sites/portland-naacp/app/public/wp-content/themes)
 7. Delete the portland-naacp folder (you can make a copy somewhere else on your computer if this makes you nervous!)
 8. Open a Terminal/Command prompt window in the themes folder (I would open a new Terminal window on Mac and enter 'cd /Users/ashlinaronin/Local Sites/portland-naacp/app/public/wp-content/themes')
-9. Clone the git repository for the portland-naacp theme (git clone https://github.com/naacp-portland/naacp-portland-wordpress-theme)
+9. Via the command line, clone the git repository for the portland-naacp theme (Run the command `git clone https://github.com/naacp-portland/naacp-portland-wordpress-theme`)
 10. Rename the resulting folder 'portland-naacp'
 11. Enter the portland-naacp folder and run `npm install` to install dependencies

+Daily workflow
-12. Run `npm start` in the portland-naacp folder to run the front-end build.
-Keep this open while you are developing so that changes to SASS and JavaScript are compiled and visible on your local development site
+1. Run `npm start` in the portland-naacp folder to run the front-end build every time you start a new work session.
+Keep the Terminal window running this command open while you are developing so that changes to SASS and JavaScript are compiled and visible on your local development site
-13. Open your local site again and make sure it still works
+2. If you want to take advantage of automatic browser reloading, open the access URL spit out by Browsersync in the Terminal after running `npm start`.
+For example, for me it is http://localhost:3001
-14. Make changes to the code and observe them locally
+3. Make changes to the code in your editor and observe them automatically update in your browser
+4. When you make a change in the code, commit it with Git (w/ command line or GUI)
+    * Command line Git commands: `git add .`, `git commit -m "My commit message here"`
+    * When you're ready to push your changes to the Flywheel site, first run `git pull` to pull down the latest changes by your collaborators
-15. When you are ready to push changes to the site, check them into Git (w/ command line or GUI) and push to master.
-All code pushed to master will start an automatic build on TravisCI and deploy to Flywheel
+    * Then run `git push` to push your changes to the Github repository.
+All code pushed to Github will start an automatic build on TravisCI and deploy to Flywheel.
+If you try to push changes before pulling down changes made by collaborators, Git will warn you and instruct you to pull first.
-16. Avoid using the Push / Pull functionality of Flywheel after the initial pull.
+5. Avoid using the Push / Pull functionality of Flywheel after the initial pull.
 We should only be pushing code from our local machines to the staging site on Flywheel, which we can do with Git.
-If we need data from the DB that is on staging but we don't have locally, we should use the WP Migrate DB plugin.
+If we need data from the DB that is on staging but we don't have locally, we should use the WP Migrate DB plugin or a DB-only export via Duplicator.
 In general, we should be editing all data on staging and pulling it down to local, not pushing data up from local to staging so that there is one master copy of the database that we all share and keep up-to-date.

 ## Helpful Info from FoundationPress